-This is a "+-+" afocal system that is symmetric at unit magnification.
+This is a "+--+" afocal system that is symmetric at unit magnification.
 (One could also consider "-+-" systems.)
 With computer algebra it can be shown that, with both the object and the image at infinity, all the third and fifth order aberrations for the entire range of possible magnifications can be corrected by giving the eikonal coefficients suitable values.
 Note that this holds for an extended field of view, not merely on axis.
-All seventh order aberrations can be corrected has not, as of yet, been proven.
+All seventh order aberrations can be corrected as well; the conjecture that all the aberrations to all orders can be corrected has not, as of yet, been proven.